Bentroen/GMPython/README.md

 ## Limitations

-#### Memory cleanup
-- There's a number of problems involved with reinitializing a Python interpreter.
-Due to the way the garbage collector works, not all memory may be freed once the interpreter is finalized.
-Since GMPython starts a new interpreter every time a function is called, leftover memory will pile up as Python functions are called.
-This problem may be resolved in a future version by keeping one instance of the interpreter alive for the whole session, and reusing it on each function call.
-You can read more about this on the [pybind11](https://pybind11.readthedocs.io/en/stable/advanced/embedding.html#interpreter-lifetime) and [CPython](https://docs.python.org/3/c-api/init.html#c.Py_FinalizeEx) documentations.

 #### JSON conversion

 - As GMPython relies on GameMaker's `json_stringify()` and `json_parse()` functions, which are somewhat limited, it is wise to take those limitations into account when passing and returning values.
 Read this GameMaker [manual page](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/File_Handling/Encoding_And_Hashing/json_stringify.htm) for details.